Originally published on Feb 19, 2018.

 With the retail, technology and logistic juggernaut that is Amazon showing no signs of letting up, many companies are looking at new technologies and partnerships to stay relevant.

 How Amazon Will Affect the Independent Pharmacy

-Amazon is obsessed with the consumer and prescription drugs is a very big market by revenue – a match made in heaven for Amazon.
-If they are able to leverage their consumer and logistic capabilities, it would be a phenomenal add-on service to their Prime membership.
+Amazon is obsessed with the consumer and the prescription drugs market is very substantial by revenue–a match made in heaven for Amazon.
+If they are able to leverage their consumer and logistics capabilities, it would be a phenomenal add-on service to their Prime membership.
 An offer similar to Walmart’s “$4 dollar” generic might be the place to start.
 The move could immediately target the cash market as opposed to the insurance market, which would be a little more difficult to tackle.

 When Amazon Will Make Their Move